 I have over 10 years experience of face-to-face teaching (lectures, tutorials etc) at UK universities and joined the OU to gain experience in developing and utlizing distance learning approaches to teach HE level chemistry.
-Since joining the OU in 2015 I have written material for S111, S315 and SS002 and am currently on the production team for the second new stage one module, S112.
-In addition I am a member of the presenting module team for S315 providing support for various inorganic chemistry sections and an online interactive practical on drug-drug interactions and also on S111.
+Since joining the OU in 2015 I have written material for S111, S112, S315, SS021, SS031 and most recently, was module chair for the production of the new level 2 module S248.
 I am also employed as an associate lecturer on the project module SXM390 and the level 1 module S112.
 I developed support for materials for chemistry students transitioning between stages in their study, authoring the material for the "Get Ready For S215" website.
 I am currently Qualification Lead for the Chemistry pathway.

 Dr Gemma Shearman (Kingston University, Pharmacy and Chemistry)